 Glucagon is a hormone, which is normally released from alpha cells in the pancreas in response to low levels of blood sugar.
 After glucagon is released, it acts on the liver to turn glycogen into glucose, which is then released into the bloodstream, increasing blood glucose levels and returning blood sugar levels back to normal.

 A glucagonoma belongs to a family of tumours called neuroendocrine tumours (NETs), which are tumours that occur in parts of the body that release hormones in response to stimulation by nerves.
-A glucagonoma is a tumour in the alpha cells of the pancreas that results in too much of the hormone glucagon to be produced.
+A glucagonoma is a tumour in the alpha cells of the pancreas that results in too much of the hormone glucagon being produced.
 Unfortunately, at the point of diagnosis, the majority (~80%) of glucagonomas have already spread and caused secondary (metastatic) tumours in other parts of the body, most commonly the liver.
 These are termed malignant glucagonomas.

 In the majority of cases there is no known reason why a glucagonoma occurs.
 However, in a small number of cases, the glucagonoma is linked to an inherited condition called multiple endocrine neoplasia type 1 syndrome.